HarshitKumarShorthillsAI/RAG/README.md

 ├── evaluation_results_groundtruth.xlsx     # Excel Evaluation Sheet
 ├── test_results_unit_testing.xlsx        # Excel Sheet for Unit testing
 ├── query_logs.xlsx        # Query logs
+├── cleaned_file_with_context_excel.xlsx        # Cleaned file of Question with answer and context
  ```

 ## How to Use